Learning-based Multiuser Beamforming for Holographic MIMO~Systems: Learning the Beamforming Policy with GNNs

 By substituting \eqref{Gradient} into \eqref{Gradient iteration}, we obtain the explicit gradient descent iteration equation for $\mathbf{v}_{\mathrm{e},k}^{l+1}$.
 In particular, the $n$-th entry of $\mathbf{v}_{\mathrm{e},k}^{l+1}$ is updated~as

-From~\eqref{Full Gradient iteration element0}, it can be observed that this iteration equation exhibits a structure analogous to a conventional GNN update equation, involving information aggregation across neighboring indices followed by feature combination.
-To leverage the structure analogy in the design of the GGNN, we treat the scalar variables $v_{\mathrm{e},i,k}^{l}$ and $a_{n}^{l}$ in~\eqref{Full Gradient iteration element0} as the entries in the hidden representations $\overline{\mathbf{v}}_{\mathrm{e},i,k}^{l}\!\in\!\mathbb{C}^{C_l\times1}$ for edge $(i,k)$ and $\overline{\mathbf{a}}_{n}^{l}\!\in\!\mathbb{C}^{C_l\times1}$ for antenna vertex $n$, respectively, where $C_l$ denotes the feature dimension of the $l$-th layer.
-Interpreting the summation terms as aggregation operations and the additive terms as feature combination, the edge update equation of the GGNN is formulated as
+The iteration equation in~\eqref{Full Gradient iteration element0} exhibits a structure analogous to the conventional GNN update in~\eqref{edge update equation}, both involving information aggregation across neighboring indices followed by feature combination.
+To exploit this analogy, we lift the scalar variables $v_{\mathrm{e},i,k}^{l}$ and $a_{n}^{l}$ in~\eqref{Full Gradient iteration element0} to the hidden representations $\overline{\mathbf{v}}_{\mathrm{e},i,k}^{l}\in\mathbb{C}^{C_l\times1}$ and $\overline{\mathbf{a}}_{n}^{l}\in\mathbb{C}^{C_l\times1}$, respectively, and introduce trainable matrices.
+The resulting GGNN edge update equation~is\footnote{The proposed GGNN is a finite-layer neural network rather than an iterative optimization algorithm.
+Hence, inference requires only a fixed-depth forward pass and does not involve a convergence criterion.
+Although GGNN training is iterative, our simulations show that the training loss converges within a small number of epochs.
+The corresponding results are omitted due to space limitations.}